aniket-somwanshi/restaurant-score-service/README.md

 # Restaurant Score Service
 There are Authorities which conduct inspections at Restaurants from time to time and report the corresponding scores.
 This is used to deduce the health score for restaurants.
-Moreover, the restaurants that not inspected for a long time ie. 1 year+ are required to be identified.
+Moreover, the restaurants that not inspected for a long time ie. more thatn 1 year, are required to be identified.

 ![Screenshot 2024-01-21 at 12 14 20 AM](https://github.com/aniket-somwanshi/restaurant-score-service/assets/53231464/0a1336fd-dba1-4d44-bb3d-57c7596e6689)